mitmath/1806/summaries.md

 [Solutions to PSET 2](http://nbviewer.jupyter.org/github/stevengj/1806/blob/master/psets/Pset2%20Solutions.ipynb)

 Note: On Wednesday February 28, we will have an in class review for Exam 1.
 Bring Questions.
+You may wish to look at [ previous Exam 1 problems](http://web.mit.edu/18.06/www/old.shtml), though note that the timing of Exam 1 can vary from semester to semester so topics can shift.